ironsheep/P2-RPi-IoT-gateway/SETUP-EMAIL.md

 To enable email send from your RPi chose then follow the instructions for one of these two forms:

-1. mail is sent from another machine on your network, not directly from this RPi
+1. Mail is sent from another machine on your network, not directly from this RPi
-1. mail is sent directly from this RPi
+1. Mail is sent directly from this RPi

+Lastly, after having configured one or the other, you will want to send a test email using your new configuration to make sure everything works!

 ## (1) Install to have mail delivered by another machine on your network